-In millions 2023 2022 2021 Income tax (benefit) expense at the U.S. federal tax rate of 21% \$ 22 \$ 33 \$ 53 Foreign income tax differential 22 (2) (8) Additional U.S. tax on foreign income 16 1 16 State and local income taxes (net of federal effect) (8) 3 (2) Tax effects of intercompany restructurings prior to the Spin-Off 120 - Other U.S. permanent book/tax differences 1 1 Nondeductible transaction costs 1 4 Disallowed executive compensation 6 7 10 Excess benefit/deficit from share-based payments 5 (1) (2) Change in branch tax status 4 Research and development tax credits (2) (1) (1) Foreign tax law changes (6) Valuation allowances 44 (1) (2) Change in liability for unrecognized tax benefits 4 (1) (5) Change in tax estimates for prior periods 6 10 Other, net 3 1 2 Total income tax (benefit) expense \$ 239 \$ 50 \$ 64
+In millions 2024 2023 2022

+••

+Income tax (benefit) expense at the U.S. federal tax rate of 21% \$ 29 \$ 22 \$ 33

+Foreign income tax differential 9 22 (2)

+U.S. tax impact on foreign income (11) 16 1

+State and local income taxes (net of federal effect) 7 (8) 3

+Tax effects of intercompany restructurings prior to the Spin-Off 120

+Other U.S. permanent book/tax differences 1

+Nondeductible transaction costs 1

+Disallowed executive compensation 2 6 7

+Excess benefit/deficit from share-based payments 5 5 (1)

+Foreign Derived Intangible Income deduction (17)

+Research and development tax credits (2) (1)

+Valuation allowances 26 44 (1)

+Change in liability for unrecognized tax benefits 2 4 (1)

+Change in tax estimates for prior periods (5) 6 10

+Other, net 3 1

+Total income tax expense \$ 47 \$ 239 \$ 50

 Atleos' tax provisions include a provision for income taxes in certain tax jurisdictions where its subsidiaries are profitable, but reflect only a portion of the tax benefits related to certain foreign subsidiaries' tax losses due to the uncertainty of the ultimate realization of future benefits from these losses.
+During 2024, our tax rate benefited from \$17 million Foreign Derived Intangible Income deduction and \$17 million provision to return adjustments, of which \$11 million is classified as U.S. tax impact on foreign income.
+Additionally, our tax rate was impacted by increasing the valuation allowance on U.S. interest expense disallowance carryforward by \$31 million.
 During 2023, our tax rate was impacted by a \$44 million expense from recording a valuation allowance against deferred tax assets in the United Kingdom, Canada, Cyprus, Austria and other jurisdictions.
 The Company also completed certain internal restructuring transactions in connection with the Spin-off, resulting in a net of \$120 million discrete tax expenses.
-Approximately \$105 million of the discrete tax expense is for non-cash deferred tax items, primarily related to the tax effects upon the transfer of certain intangible assets among our wholly-owned subsidiaries prior to the Spin-off.
-During 2022, significant matters impacting our tax rate include a \$1 million benefit from the reversal of valuation allowances against changes in deferred tax assets in certain foreign jurisdictions and a \$10 million expense attributable to U.S. and foreign return-to-provision true-up adjustments.
-During 2021, the tax rate was impacted by a \$16 million expense from additional U.S. tax on foreign income partially offset by a \$6 million benefit from the deferred tax impact of a tax law change in the United Kingdom.
+Approximately \$105 million of the discrete tax expense was for non-cash deferred tax items, primarily related to the tax effects upon the transfer of certain intangible assets among our wholly-owned subsidiaries prior to the Spin-off.

-Atleos did not provide additional U.S. income tax or foreign withholding taxes, if any, on approximately \$2.9 billion of undistributed earnings of its foreign subsidiaries, given the intention continues to be that those earnings are reinvested indefinitely.
-The amount of unrecognized deferred tax liability associated with these indefinitely reinvested earnings is approximately \$118 million.
+Atleos did not provide additional U.S. income tax or foreign withholding taxes, if any, on approximately \$3.7 billion of undistributed earnings of its foreign subsidiaries, given the intention continues to be that those earnings are reinvested indefinitely.
+The amount of unrecognized deferred tax liability associated with these indefinitely reinvested earnings is approximately \$130 million.
 The unrecognized deferred tax liability is made up of a combination of U.S. and state income taxes and foreign withholding taxes.